 Suffolk Fire and Rescue Service regularly assesses all foreseeable risks that could affect its operations.
-The draft Integrated Risk Management Plan (IRMP) 2019-2022 and the proposals went to the County Council Cabinet on Tuesday 19 January 2019 and we are now consulting on these proposals.

 - Automatic Fire Alarms and Unwanted Fire Signals

 - Specialist Rescue Capabilities